deNBI/perunKeystoneAdapter/README.md

 ~~~

 ## Caveats
-Before installing Perun Keystone Adapter you must be sure that used openstack domain for propagation is empty *or*  all existing projects and users that also exists in perun must be tagged to avoid naming conflicts.
+Before installing Perun Keystone Adapter you must be sure that used openstack domain for propagation is empty *or*  all existing projects and users that also exists in perun must be tagged to avoid naming conflicts and the project names must
+have the same names as the groups in perun.
 Per default everything created by the library is tagged as *perun_propagation*.
-This can be overwritten in libraries KeyStone constructor.
+This can be overwritten in the constructor of the KeyStone class.

 ## Properties
  -  abstract keystone to simplify often used tasks (create/delete/update/list users and projects)